 - If you are being introduced to several people, always start with the eldest or most senior person first.

 - The most common greeting is a handshake along with the word “Selamat”.

-If you plan to visit Indonesia the most well know island is Bali.
+If you plan to visit Indonesia the most well-known island is Bali.
 It is the most visited tourist island in Indonesia.
 If you plan to travel to Indonesia, make sure you include Bali as your top destination.
-You will discover a lot of amazing places, with gorgeous white sand beaches, luxury tourists resorts & hotels and a huge offer invilla rentals.
-Ranging from backpack travelers hostels to the mostluxurious villas you can dream of.
+You will discover a lot of amazing places, with gorgeous white sand beaches, luxury tourists resorts & hotels and huge offers in villa rentals.
+Ranging from backpack travellers hostels to the most luxurious villas you can dream of.
 If you are planning to visit Bali get in touch with us so we can offer you the best price for your Bali villa rental.